-Students majoring in art may minor in art history, but no courses can count toward both the art major and the art history minor.
+Students majoring in art may minor in art history and art history courses can count toward both the art major and the art history minor.

 For any repeatable course listed under the electives section for the ARTS major or minor, a maximum of six semester hours may be counted for any one course.